-The main function of Postcomm is to protect the Universal Postal Service, provided by the Royal Mail.
+The main function of Postcomm is to protect the universal postal service, provided by the Royal Mail.

 The Universal Service allows people in the UK to send letters and parcels, to any part of the country, for the same, affordable, price.
-It also ensures a daily collection from all post boxes and post offices and daily, working day, delivery to every address in the UK.
+It also ensures a daily collection of all post boxes and post offices and daily, working day, delivery to every address in the UK.